Saskatoon apartment on Avenue X South evacuated due to fire in basement suite - Saskatoon | Globalnews.ca

 Firefighters arrived to find smoke coming from a basement suite window.

-The initial fire crew began an aggressive interior attack while search crews checked the other apartment units to ensure all occupants had evacuated.
+The initial fire crew began an aggressive interior attack while search crews checked the other apartment units to ensure everyone had evacuated.

-Fire department officials said the blaze was under control within around 12 minutes of arrival.
+Fire department officials said the blaze was brought under control within around 12 minutes of arrival.

 The flames were limited to the single suite, however, smoke damage extended to the hallway.
 Damages have been estimated at $80,000.